felix-d/recursive-change-keys/README.md

 # recursive-change-keys
-A small npm module that let the user change keys of an object recursively.
+A small npm module that let the user change keys of an object recursively and return a new object.

 ## Installation